hugomg/lullaby/README.md

 ###Raw HTML

-In cases where LIBNAME cannot generate the HTML you are looking for, you can fall back to directly outputting raw, un-escaped HTML:
+In cases where Lullaby cannot generate the HTML you are looking for, you can fall back to directly outputting raw, un-escaped HTML:

 ```lua
 --HTML comments: